URSA MAJOR CONTINUED »

 Two stars in the bowl of the Dipper, Dubhe and Merak (Alpha and Beta Ursae Majoris), are popularly termed the Pointers because a line drawn through them points to the north celestial pole.
 Dubhe’s name comes from the Arabic al-dubb, ‘the bear’, while Merak comes from the Arabic word al-maraqq meaning ‘the flank’ or ‘groin’.
 At the tip of the bear’s tail lies Eta Ursae Majoris, known as Alkaid, from the Arabic al-qa’id meaning ‘the leader’; an alternative name was Benetnasch, from the Arabic term Banāt Na’sh al-kubra meaning ‘the great daughters of the bier’, for the Arabs regarded this figure not as a bear but as a bier or coffin.
 They saw the tail of the bear as a line of three mourners (banāt, the daughters) leading the coffin, al-na’sh.
 Similarly, the seven stars making up the little dipper in Ursa Minor were known as the Little Daughters of the Bier.

 Second in line along the tail is the wide double star Zeta Ursae Majoris.
 The two members of the double, visible separately with keen eyesight, are called Mizar and Alcor.
-They were depicted as a horse and its rider on the 1524 star chart of Peter Apian, apparently following a popular German tradition.
+They were depicted as a horse and its rider on a diagram of the north polar region of the sky in the 1524 book Cosmographicus Liber by Peter Apian (aka Petrus Apianus), apparently following a popular German tradition.
 The name Mizar is a corruption of the Arabic al-maraqq, the same origin as the name Merak.
 Its companion, Alcor, gets its name from a corruption of the Arabic al-jaun, meaning ‘the black horse or bull’.
 This is the same origin as the name Alioth which is applied to the next star along the tail, Epsilon Ursae Majoris.
+The name Alcor made its first appearance in Apian’s book of 1524, and reappeared with the spelling Alkor on the magnificent coloured planisphere in his Astronomicum Caesarum six years later.

 The name the Arabs used for Alcor was al-suha, meaning the overlooked or neglected one.
 (Ptolemy certainly overlooked it, as he did not include it in the Almagest.)
 The 10th-century Arabic astronomer al-Ṣūfī noted that this star was used by people to test their eyesight.
 He quoted an Arabic saying: ‘I showed him al-suha and he showed me the Moon’, as a comparison between people with good and bad eyesight.
 Ophthalmologist George M. Bohigian has concluded that the ability to divide Mizar and Alcor is comparable to the standard Snellen test for 20/20 vision.